What are Cookies?

 Please be aware that if you choose not to accept certain Cookies, it may mean we are unable to provide you with some services or features of the Website.

 We may provide videos and other content through the Website using Adobe Flash Player, which uses ‘Flash Cookies’ (also known as ‘Local Shared Objects’) to provide useful features such as auto-resume and the ability to save your preferences.
 Flash Cookies are placed on your computer or device in much the same as other Cookies.
 However, it is not possible to manage them in the same way through your internet browser settings.
 You can learn more about how to manage Flash Cookies on www.allaboutcookies.org.
 Please be aware that if you choose not to accept Flash Cookies, you will be unable to view certain content, such as videos.

 10-15 Newgate Street

 London | EC1A 7AZ

-You can also contact the Privacy Officer for the Informa plc group at firstname.lastname@example.org.
+You can also contact the Privacy Officer at [email protected].